The Overuse of Poor Quality Hand Sanitizers May Lead to the Creation of Superbugs

 The 2019 Coronavirus pandemic saw a boom in antiseptic handwash use, with multiple companies worldwide churning out antiseptic gels like never before, some not even containing the necessary effective alcohol concentration required to disinfect.
 Does this leave us at risk for developing a superbug?

-A superbug is a microbiological organism that may be a bacteria, virus, parasite, or fungus resistant to multiple antimicrobial drugs that are used to treat infections caused by them.
+A superbug is a microbiological organism that may be a bacterium, virus, parasite, or fungus resistant to multiple antimicrobial drugs that are used to treat infections caused by them.
 Antimicrobial resistance of microbes due to misuse and overuse of antibiotics has been a topic of concern worldwide for the effective treatment against these organisms developing resistance.

 Will similar overuse of antiseptics lead to the formation of a multi-drug-resistant Superbug?

-His statements seem justified, as though hand wash with soap and water and rubbing hand sanitizer might seem like serving the same purpose, but their use is situation-specific.
+His statements seem justified, as though hand washing with soap and water and rubbing hand sanitizer might seem like serving the same purpose, but their use is situation-specific.
 No sanitizer beats thorough hand-washing with soap and water.
 Sanitizers certainly help when you are out and don’t have access to soap and water, thus showing a more temporary approach to maintaining hand hygiene.

 Studies have been conducted regarding the generation of antimicrobial resistance, and the results have shown that alcohol-based sanitizer overuse can lead to resistance being developed.
 This would put an immense burden on health care providers who are already struggling due to antibiotic resistance.

 All is not gloomy, though; the studies conducted so far showing the development of resistance to overuse of antiseptics have been done, taking into account the small sample size, and experts in the field advocate continuing the use of hand sanitizers.
-Hand sanitizers have proven to be effective as a first-line mechanism against infection spread in a hospital setting- particularly against MRSA and against other hospital-acquired infections.
+Hand sanitizers have proven to be effective as a first-line mechanism against infection spread in a hospital setting, particularly against MRSA and against other hospital-acquired infections.

 Some experts believe it’s not the alcohol hand sanitizer causing resistance and superbug formation; instead, it is the below-average alcohol concentration and faulty hand sanitizer composition that may lead to resistance generation.
-For effective antisepsis of alcohol-based hand sanitizers, the FDA recommends a concentration of 60% to 95% alcohol.
-Sub-standard hand sanitizers containing less than approved concentrations of alcohol can be a potential cause of the formation of a superbug resistant to multiple antimicrobials.
-A 2018 research published by “Science Translational Medicine” showed the ability of microbes to survive in low concentrations of alcohol, but at a concentration of 70% alcohol, the bacteria was killed; which may indicate the necessity of the use of proper hand sanitizers with appropriate alcohol concentration.
+For effective antisepsis with alcohol-based hand sanitizers, the FDA recommends a concentration of 60% to 95% alcohol.
+Sub-standard hand sanitizers containing less than the approved concentrations of alcohol can be a potential cause of the formation of a superbug resistant to multiple antimicrobials.
+A 2018 research published by “Science Translational Medicine” showed the ability of microbes to survive in low concentrations of alcohol, but at a concentration of 70% alcohol, the bacteria were killed, which may indicate the necessity of the use of proper hand sanitizers with appropriate alcohol concentration.

-In the current setting, amidst a rampant pandemic, maintain proper hand hygiene is very important in shielding yourself against COVID-19 and many other infectious diseases.
+In the current setting, amidst a rampant pandemic, maintaining proper hand hygiene is very important in shielding yourself against COVID-19 and many other infectious diseases.
 Using hand sanitizer with adequate concentration and adequate soap and water handwashing may be the best way to prevent generating antimicrobial resistance and superbug formation.

 What can be done to prevent antimicrobial resistance?